 I’ll admit it: There was a time when lack of success would have bothered me a lot more.
 For sure it still isn’t my preference, but that’s not what quality of experience is based on.
 It’s more about the country, the people a camp is shared with and honest effort.
 We put in the honest effort on Donna’s goat.
 Also, this wasn’t her first attempt for that animal, so that was always the main goal of the hunt!

-Of the many places I’ve been there are few I wouldn’t like to see again, but I’m compelled to return to the mountains of western Canada every chance I get.
+The Country Of the many places I’ve been there are few I wouldn’t like to see again, but I’m compelled to return to the mountains of western Canada every chance I get.
 Despite my longstanding and incurable addiction to Africa, Canada’s westernmost wilderness is my favorite hunting country.
 I have by far the most experience in British Columbia, but in my mind I’m pretty much lumping together B.C., Yukon and the MacKenzies of Northwest Territories.

 So, the obvious question: Why not Alaska?
 Alaska is wonderful.
 I’ve enjoyed many great hunts there and hope I have a few more left in me.
 However, Canada’s western mountains are generally a bit gentler.
 Much of this region also lies farther south than Alaska, so game densities are often higher and the variety is greater.
 In today’s world, most Alaska hunting is fairly specialized.
 Mind you, I’m speaking primarily of mountain hunting; I’m not trying to compare a coastal brown bear hunt or float trip for moose with alpine pursuits.